Best CRM for Boutique Private Equity Firms 2026 — 7 Tools Compared

 5. Quarterly reporting takes hours.
 When building a deal activity summary for your investment committee requires copying data across tabs, rebuilding pivot tables, and triple-checking formulas — a CRM with dashboards and auto-generated reports pays for itself in hours saved.

-When you make the switch: Set up your CRM and a deal room at the same time.
+When you make the switch: Set up your CRM and a data room at the same time.
 The data room becomes the secure, tracked counterpart to your CRM — the CRM manages the relationship, and the data room manages the documents.
 Peony gives you the full enterprise feature set at $40/user/month — page analytics, NDA gates, AI Q&A, watermarks, e-signatures — everything legacy VDRs charge $2,000+/month for.

 How to Evaluate CRM for a 2–10 Person Fund